Mak3rde/GOG-Galaxy/README.md

 # GOG-Galaxy

-since some time the connection to Steam and Ubisoft connect is not working in GOG Galaxy.
+For some time now, the connection to Steam and Ubisoft Connect in GOG Galaxy has not been working.

+Two files are responsible for the connection to Steam (backend_steam_network.py) and Ubisoft (consts.py), unfortunately these are not up to date, which is why the connection cannot be established.

-the fix is not complicated but is sux to do it, so I prepared a simple bat file to automate it.
+The necessary customization is not complicated, but not easy for many users, so I have prepared a simple bat file to automate it.

-The zip package contains a .bat file that installs the also included modified backend_steam_network.py / consts.py files to fix the connection problems with Steam and Ubisoft Connect.
+All you have to do is click on the green button "< > Code" at the top right and then click on "Download zip".

+The zip package contains:

+A .bat file, which when executed "double click" or "right click -> open" will install a modified backend_steam_network.py (steam) and a consts.py (ubisoft).
+The original files are not overwritten, they are renamed and remain unchanged.

+In addition, the customized files
+- Steam - backend_steam_network.py
+- Ubisoft - consts.py
+are available if you do not want to use the .bat file, you can then manually copy or move them to the relevant directory as described below.

 1 - Close GOG galaxy
 2 - download the zip file